notadeejay/rbc-training/data/Week 2 Day 1/01__Intro to the Box Model__Lecture.md

 - Explain the difference between several different *display*: values
 - Identify the components of the box model
 - Layout elements on an HTML page using box model properties

+## Teacher Notes
+## Things to Cover
+- Inline, block and inline-block elements
+- The Box Model (margin, padding, border and content)

+## Slides

+>TO DO: Split Flexbox slides